haihabi/PyNNcml/README.md

 # Dataset

+# Examples

+* Rain estimation using dynamic baseline []
+* Rain estimation using constant baseline []
+* Wet Dry Classification using statistic test []

 # Model Zoo
-In this project we supply a set of trained networks in our [Model Zoo](model_zoo/model zoo.md), this networks are trained on our own dataset which is not publicly available.
+In this project we supply a set of trained networks in our [Model Zoo](https://github.com/haihabi/torch_rain/blob/master/model_zoo/model_zoo.md), this networks are trained on our own dataset which is not publicly available.

 # TODO
 1. Create dataset